-Soft Sourdough Rolls with Butter & Egg With Video!
+Soft Sourdough Rolls with Butter & Egg (and Video)

 Some sourdough rolls are crusty on the outside… And those are delicious too… But this recipe makes a different kind of sourdough roll… They’re irresistibly soft sourdough rolls your family will adore… These golden brown sourdough rolls burst with sourdough flavor and a melt-in-your-mouth texture.